 Here’s what’s broken my heart: Pew Research came out with a study that found between 82%-88% of kids raised in church attending Christian homes never go back to church once they leave home at 18 for school or work.

-Obviously we haven’t been able to lead our children into a meaningful relationship with God.
+What it means is that we haven’t been able to lead our children into a meaningful relationship with God.
 They didn’t fall in love with Him.
 They weren’t captivated by Who He is and what He’s done.
 They aren’t excited to be part of His plan and purposes.

 I know that sounds harsh or depressing, or both.